Peter-AK/Peter-AK.github.io/_posts/2020-05-24-You_sunk_my_battleship.md

 			<h2> The Rules: </h2>
 			<b><br>Thursday, June 18, 2020
 			<br>===============================</b>
-			<p style="text-align:left;">There are a couple of variations of the game BattleShip from what the wikipedia page tells me.
+			<p style="text-align:left;">Over the years there have been couple of variations of the game BattleShip from what the wikipedia page tells me.
-			<br>The <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e4/Battleships_Paper_Game.svg/2000px-Battleships_Paper_Game.svg.png"> Samuel Bednar</a> version seems to be quite interesting and the one that I will be model the game after.</p>
+			<br>The <a href="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e4/Battleships_Paper_Game.svg/2000px-Battleships_Paper_Game.svg.png"> Samuel Bednar</a> version seems to be quite an interesting choice and the one that I will be model the game after.</p>
 			<p>Setup the following ships on your 10x10 grid:
 			<h3>Fleet of Ships</h3>
 			<table>